 Jared moved to Marco Island in 2007 and is a full-time resident and homeowner.
-He lives with his wife, Elsa, and their two children, Calvin and Tosca.
+He lives with his wife, Elsa, and their three children, Calvin, Tosca, and Lorenzo.
 They love living in Marco Island and enjoy gardening, boating, going to the beach, attending art and music shows and other community events on the island.

-Jared has served on the Greater Marco Family YMCA Community Relations Committee and he and Elsa are members of the Italian American Society of Marco Island.
-The Grifoni family is very active in the community regularly supports and attends events hosted by local civic associations, schools and groups in Marco Island.
+Jared has served on the Greater Marco Family YMCA Community Relations Committee and he and Elsa are members of the Italian American Society of Marco Island and other island community organizations.
+Jared is also a volunteer youth soccer coach with the Optimist Club of Marco Island.
+The Grifoni family is very active in the community regularly supports and attends events hosted by local civic associations, schools, and groups in Marco Island.
 Jared and his family are frequent volunteers for the Salvation Army, St. Matthew’s House, and for our local beach clean-ups.

 Successful Businessman and Attorney

 In September 2015, Jared was recognized as one of Southwest Florida’s rising business leaders in Gulfshore Business Magazine’s annual 40 Under 40 rising stars feature.